afsalthaj/afsalthaj.github.io/src/content/blog/the-ai-divide-engineers-who-multiply-problems-vs-engineers-who-eliminate-them.md

 <h2 class="h2-accent-warm">Before you read</h2>

 You might find parts of this post familiar — even repetitive.
+While writing it, I was reminded of something I wrote six years ago: [When Speed Kills](https://afsalthaj.github.io/blog/when-speed-kills/).

+This post is essentially an updated take on those same ideas, applied to the AI revolution.

 After every major technology revolution, layoffs have often followed.
 The people who remained — usually the last ones anyone would let go — were rarely chosen at random.
 They were kept because they shared certain fundamental qualities that transcended their individual specialized talents.
 These qualities were hard to ignore.